corpix/parse/README.md

 It generates syntax tree which could be used to fold the data inside into something useful.

+This project is in **alpha state**, API may change in future.

+## Limitations

+- Has no concept of `string literal`, you could parse `"foo\"bar"` but you should fold the AST by hands This may change in future, I think we could introduce a separate rule type for this.
+- Line reporting in AST is not implemented at this time, it reports only position in the string.
+  This will change in the future, I think we could introduce an option to create a parser which will configure the line-break symbols.

 ## Example

 > Example from `examples/` directory.